montagejs/montagejs.org/docs/tutorial-3d-applications-with-montagejs.md

 Note that you can expose any individual material's properties in a 3D scene to MontageJS in much the same way that you expose a node, using the material.js runtime component.

-**[Add link to component in demo]**

 ## Manipulating a 3D Node with CSS

-After declaring the `buoy` object in the component's template, you can apply CSS classes that manipulate it in a number of ways.
+After declaring the `buoy` object in the component's template, you can apply CSS classes that manipulate it in various ways.

 The node.js runtime component currently supports the `visibility` property and 3D transforms.
 The material.js runtime component supports the `opacity` property.
-Additional functionality, including the ability to replace node textures and adjust node opacity, are planned for a future release (keep an eye on the <a href="https://github.com/fabrobinet/mjs-volume" target="_blank">commits</a> for the latest improvements).
+Additional functionality, including the ability to replace node textures and adjust node opacity, are planned for a future release (keep an eye on the commits for <a href="https://github.com/fabrobinet/mjs-volume" target="_blank">mjs-volume</a> for the latest improvements).

 Both runtime components support the use of CSS transitions to animate property changes.
 The `active` and `hover` selectors are also supported, so you can easily apply click and rollover effects.
 A CSS class for a node can be defined like any other class in your component's CSS file, but it has to be applied through the MontageJS binding system.